 Remember this: “Baby Care is to the LEFT!”
 How far into the park the Baby Care center is located is different for each park, but they are all on the left (from the perspective of the main entrance to each park).

-In Disney’s Hollywood Studios, it’s immediately on your left once you enter the park.
+At Disney’s Hollywood Studios, it’s immediately on your left once you enter the park.
 In the Magic Kingdom, you hang at left at the end of Main Street USA and walk around Casey’s Corner.
-In EPCOT, it’s on your left in between Future World and World Showcase; and in Animal Kingdom, once you’ve crossed over onto Discovery Island, you turn left and head towards Africa.
+EPCOT’s, is on your left in between Future World and World Showcase.
+Finally, in Animal Kingdom, once you’ve crossed over onto Discovery Island, you turn left and head towards Africa.
 The Baby Care center is on your left hand side just before you reach the bridge.

 We used the baby care centers at least once per day.
 Sometimes, when we needed a break the baby care center was just too far from us.
 There were plenty of cool spots inside restaurants or indoor attractions to escape the heat, or a shady bench to take a rest, and all the bathrooms are equipped with changing stations, even the men’s rooms.

 Children under the age of 3 are not charged admission to Disney Parks, which is good.
 Unfortunately, if you are using a Disney Dining Plan, that means they get excluded from that.
 They are allowed to eat off your plate, however.
 So if your child has started eating table food, it might be a good idea to consider eating at one of the many buffet-style restaurants Disney offers.
 This way, you can load up your plate with extra food for your child and not feel like you have to go without.